The EarFun Free Pro 2 Earphones Are Compact but Pack an Earful of Sound

 A new feature of the EarFun Free Pro 2 is game mode control.
 By triple tapping the left earphone, you can turn game mode on or off.
 The latency in normal mode is about 200ms.
 However, in game mode, latency is dropped to as low as 80 ms which improves playing games as well as when watching videos.
 This lower latency is due to the earphones using Bluetooth 5.2 as well as dual-channel transmission.
 When game mode is on, it shortens the connection distance.
 Therefore, when using the earphones for music or audio-only programs, turn off game mode.

-The earphones automatically charge when they are placed in their carrying case.
+The earphones automatically charge when they are placed in their aluminum alloy carrying case.
 It only takes about an hour to fully charge them.
 The carrying case can be charged with the included USB-C charging cable which takes about 2 hours for a full charge.
 It can also be wirelessly charged with a Qi charging pad, though this takes a bit longer at 3.5 hours.

 Why You Should Get EarFun Free Pro 2 Earphones